VictorGorgal/VictorGorgal/README.md

 I'm a fast learner and also really like to learn new things.

-Currently graduating at INATEL in computer engineering and working as an intern at the Cyber Security and IoT lab (www.inatel.br/csilab).
+Currently graduating at INATEL in computer engineering and working at PD Soluções.

 It's quite common for me to make small side projects to try and push the boundaries of what i can do.